This post originally appeared on Parent Co.

 Find ways to expose your children to awe-inspiring water scenes and sounds, such as:

-- Plan trips where you can visit impressive water sights like Niagara Falls, the turquoise sea in the Caribbean, waterfalls in Hawaii, and the Great Lakes.
+- Plan trips where you can appreciate the importance of nature in our life; visit impressive water sights like Niagara Falls, the turquoise sea in the Caribbean, waterfalls in Hawaii, and the Great Lakes.

 - Visit marine nature centers and aquariums.

 - Spend time at the beach and encourage your children to express how the scene makes them feel in creative ways like writing, painting, or singing about it.

 - Go fishing or on a boat ride or cruise.